jmbegleiter/TCM-final-project/README.md

 except IndexError:
     yourrecipeRandom = recipeDataRandom['recipes'][0]['sourceUrl']

-#interactive with the user by asking them questions and providing them with info based on their inputs
 print('Are you going to be celebrating this holiday?') celebrating = input() if celebrating == 'yes':